AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/Angular/AngularPIWebAPISample/README.md

 ## Prerequisites

-- This application by default will use Port 4200

 ```
 Note: This application is hosted on HTTP.
 This is not secure.
 You should use a certificate and HTTPS.
 ```